 Note.
 If you are using PuTTY as your ssh client, you will have to convert the .pem file to a PuTTY private key file (.ppk) using the puttygen utility.

-Once logged in, the banner displayed (see example below) provides you with the file location of the SSL public certificate you need for an on-premises HVR installation to connect to the HVR AMI and a URL from which you can download the HVR software to install on-premises.
+Once logged in, the banner displayed (see example below) provides you with the file location of the SSL public certificate you need for an on-premises HVR installation to connect to the HVR AMI and the location on the AMI from which you can download the HVR software to install on-premises.

 In this quickstart guide, we assume the HVR hub will be run on a Linux system with the HVR hub/repository database residing in a separate schema on the Oracle source database.

 Use sftp, either on a command line or through a utility like winscp, to copy the public certificate .pub_cert file to your on-premises hub machine and to download the Linux and Windows HVR packages.

 The Linux package should be placed on the on-premises Oracle source database server and the Windows package on the on-premises Windows laptop/desktop to run the GUI.
 Note the GUI can also run on a Mac or on a Linux-based system.

 Step 2: Create the Hub/Repository Database On-premises